 Don’t worry if it you’ve never been to Capitol Hill or advocated before.
 Together, we will review our unified message and the legislation for which we will advocate.
 The EDC will also teach you about advocating and how to share your story in a way that makes a notable impact on Congressional representatives.
 Your experiences are important and we need your voice!

 The Emily Program Foundation offers scholarships to help offset some of the costs of traveling to Washington, D.C.
-Please consider joining The Emily Program Foundation and the EDC for our first Advocacy Day of the 115th Congress.
+Please consider joining The Emily Program Foundation and the EDC for Advocacy Day on October 5th, 2017.
 There is much to do to make certain that the bill we successfully passed last year is implemented the way we intended it to be.
 We need your voice to urge Congress to develop regulations and rules for the 21st Century Cures Act.

-The EDC Spring 2017 Advocacy Day will be on April 5th – please complete the Scholarship Application by Friday, March 3rd and we hope to see you there!
+The EDC Fall 2017 Advocacy Day will be on October 5th – please complete the Advocacy Day Fall 2017 Application by Friday, September 8th and we hope to see you there!

 Can’t make it to Washington, D.C.?
 Participate in Virtual Advocacy Day!